Menu

 print(app.get_graph().draw_ascii())

-This shows every node, edge, and conditional edge.
-Nodes with no incoming edges stand out fast.
+This draws every node, link, and conditional edge.
+Nodes with no edges going in pop right out.

 python